-It is illegal to purchase uncut precious stones and they may not be exported.
+It is illegal to purchase or export uncut precious stones.

-It is prohibited to import ivory, drugs and pornographic material.
-A licence is required to import firearms and munitions for the purpose of hunting.
+It is prohibited to import or export ivory, drugs and pornographic material.
+You must have a licence to import firearms and munitions for hunting.
 Contact the High Commission of the Republic of Malawi for specific information regarding customs requirements.

 It is illegal to talk on a mobile phone while driving.

 Malawian culture is generally conservative and respectful of elders.
 Common sense and discretion should be exercised in dress and behaviour.
 Respect religious beliefs and social conventions to avoid offending local sensitivities.

 The local currency is the Malawi kwacha (MWK).
 Credit cards are not widely accepted outside major hotels.
 Foreign currency can be exchanged at the airport, banks and exchange houses.
 There are very few ATMs, even in tourist locations, and they may not accept international cards.

 Malawi is located in a seismic zone.
 Although infrequent, earthquakes do occasionally occur and may cause landslides.
 Strong aftershocks are possible up to one week after the initial quake.

 The rainy season extends from November to April.
 Secondary roads may be impassable to all but four-wheel-drive vehicles during this period.
 Keep informed of regional weather forecasts and plan accordingly.
 If intending to visit flood-affected areas, ensure that you have sufficient quantities of potable water in reserve.